 Another unique way to learn more about the edible scene is by booking some time with a marijuana tour company.
 Cultivating Spirit’s is a Cannabis Tourism, and Experience company located in the Central Rocky mountains.
 They provide responsible, educational, and spirited Cannabis experiences by providing Grow Tours, Private Gourmet Dinners, Cannabis and Wine Pairings, Cooking Demonstrations, Cooking with Cannabis Demonstrations, and Cannabis Education Classes.
 These unique tours promote safety first with Limo service for transportation between all of their activities.

 If you’re new to the whole scene don’t be embarrassed.
 Ask questions.
 Become educated.
 It is incredibly interesting to walk into a pot shop.
 As long as your 21 you can walk in and learn about the Cannabis industry here in Colorado whether you partake or not.
 The folks who work in these establishments are there to help you make sound decisions and to educate you, listen to them.
-We have seen a lot of education going on at concerts and special events with the industry taking it upon itself to help you make smart decisions.
+We have seen a lot of education as well as cannabis advertising going on at concerts and special events with the industry taking it upon itself to help you make smart decisions.

 A Great Poster Seen at Telluride Blues & Brews Festival